afrasumi0112-byte/Multi-Channel-Sales-Performance-Analysis/README.md

 What are the different order status?

-List top 10 states contributing to the sales
+List top 5 states contributing to the sales

 Relation between age and gender based on number of orders.

 Which Channel is contributing maximum to the sales?

-Highest selling category

 Percentage of Total Orders delivered